vxsharma-14/vxsharma-14.github.io/_posts/2022-06-03-why-you-should-start-learning-python.md

 ---
 title: "Why you should start learning Python?"
-excerpt: "My viewpoints on why everyone should start learning Python programming now."
+excerpt: "Read this article to know why Python programming is the hottest language to start learning now."
 header:
   teaser: "/assets/images/posts/python_post_header1.jpg"
 date: June 03, 2022